Open

 25 September 2023

 Is your company active in the Netherlands, and do you want to address social risks in your international value chain?
 Do you want to work on a living income or wages for your local producers and suppliers?
 Or do you want to improve the working conditions or address the risk of child labour in your supply chain?
-Then, apply for the Social Sustainability Fund (SSF).
+Then, apply for the Subsidy Programme for Responsible Business (SPVO), previously SSF.

 Start date: